About the Keator Group

 Keator ancestors: George Washington Nesbit (second from the left) with his four brothers, circa 1910

 Keator Group’s legacy dates back over four decades, when our founding partner, Sheila Nesbit Keator, left a career in the printing and newspaper business to answer a Kidder Peabody ad in The Wall Street Journal looking for brokers.
 After a brief stint at Kidder’s Wall Street offices, Sheila returned to the Berkshires, where she quickly became one of the few women to attain the role of vice president within the firm.

 In 1988, Sheila transitioned her business to First Albany Corporation after being recruited by their chairman, George McNamee.
 Over the years, through various mergers and as she welcomed three of her sons into the business, her success continued to grow.
 Frederick arrived in June 1994, joining her from First Albany Corporation as a syndicate trader.
 Then in December 1998 her son David joined, bringing his background in the tax planning and wealth transfer field.* In August 2000, Sheila’s son Matthew arrived, combining his clients and experience from an investment advisory career with Paine Webber Jackson & Curtis in Washington, D.C.

 In July 2008 the Keator Group moved their office from Pittsfield, Massachusetts, to Lenox, Massachusetts.
-In the fall of 2017 they entered into a strategic partnership with the historic Pittsfield Cooperative Bank as it continued its growth and expanded its services**.
 With their affiliation with Raymond James in October 2019, the Keator Group is continuing its tradition of adapting to changing trends by providing its customers with expanded research, planning and technology offerings.